 Cloud computing could simplify IT management and reduce costs for your business.

-If something is 'in the cloud', you access it on the internet, usually logging in to a website with a username and password.
-Cloud computing allows you to log in to IT resources online, rather than managing them in your company.
+If something is 'in the cloud', it is accessed online via the internet.
+Cloud computing allows you to log in to IT resources online – usually by logging in to a website with a username and password – rather than managing them in your company.

 In essence, you take advantage of computing power that’s outside your business, rather than relying on computers in your business.